 - In USM Anywhere, go to Data Sources > AlienApps.

 - Search for the AlienApp, and then click the tile.

 If you have more than one deployed USM Anywhere Sensor, select the sensor that you want to use for the enabled AlienApp.

 AlienApps operate through a deployed sensor and use APIs to integrate with the connected third-party technology.
 Select the sensor that can access the integration endpoint.
 The HTTPS connections to the API will originate from this sensor, so it is important to make sure the sensor has network access to the AlienApp API endpoints.

-Assign Cisco ASA to Your Assets
+Assign Your Assets

-Because the Cisco ASA plugin does not support automatic asset discovery, you must manually assign the Cisco ASA plugin to the asset(s) representing the Cisco ASA device or management server’s IP address in USM Anywhere.
-If the Cisco ASA plugin isn't assigned to any assets, the Cisco ASA events will be handled by the AlienVault Generic Plugin, which will result in some of the data from the log not being properly parsed or associated with the plugin.
+Because the AlienApp for Cisco ASA is not auto-discoveredA secure long-term log retention mechanism.
+By default, AT&T Cybersecurity stores all data associated with a customer’s subdomain in cold storage for the life of the active USM Anywhere subscription at no additional charge., you must manually assign the AlienApp to the asset representing the Cisco ASA device or management server’s IP address in USM Anywhere.
+If the AlienApp isn't assigned to any assets, the Cisco ASA events will be handled by the AlienVault Generic Data Source, which will result in some of the data from the log not being properly parsed or associated with the AlienApp.

 See Assign Assets to AlienApps for instructions on how to assign your assets to AlienApp for Cisco ASA.